Efficient Syndrome Decoder for Heavy Hexagonal QECC via Machine Learning: Methods to reduce error classes for heavy hexagonal code

-Lemma~\ref{equiv} implies that it is acceptable to consider $e$ and $e(\Pi_{j} g_j)$ as the same error class.
-Such equivalence leads to a set of error classes whose cardinality is $< 2^{d^2}$, where errors in the same class act equivalently on the codeword.
+Lemma~\ref{equiv} implies that $e$ and $e(\Pi_{j} g_j)$ as the same error class.
+Such equivalence leads to a set of error classes whose cardinality is less than $2^{d^2}$, where errors in the same class act equivalently on the codeword.
 Therefore, it is not necessary to distinguish between the errors in the same \textit{error class}.
 It suffices to identify the error class only.

-Henceforth we propose two methods to find gauge equivalence and determine the error classes for the heavy hexagonal code, namely \emph{search based equivalence} and \emph{rank based equivalence}.
+We propose two methods to find gauge equivalence and determine the error classes for the heavy hexagonal code, namely \emph{search based equivalence} and \emph{rank based equivalence}.